Jason-Hargrove/100-days-of-code/README.md

 **Today's Progress:** Angular.
 Added a service, changed out some code, and troubleshot TypeScript.

-**Thoughts:** Angualr makes so many files - got feel out the big picture and not get lost in the details.
+**Thoughts:** Angular makes so many files - got feel out the big picture and not get lost in the details.

 **Link to work:** [angular-crash] (https://github.com/Jason-Hargrove/angular-crash.git)